celsasser/tiny-suite/circles/README.md

 # Tiny Circles

 ## Overview

-It's a simple markup language for describing velocity cycles that cycle in the shape of a circle (or more accurately ellipses).
+It's a simple markup language for describing velocity cycles that cycle in the shape of a circle or more accurately ellipses.

 ## Language

 It knows of two object types: _project_ and _circle_. `project:` is a reserved keyword whereas circles are dynamically named.
 All named objects that are not `project` are assumed to be a circle.
 We will dig into the grammar below.

 ### Grammar